 Who doesn't like spaghetti??
-Here at my house my kids' eyes shine when they see it on the table, specially if it has bacon, as in this easy and delicious Spaghetti Carbonara.
+Here at my house, my kids' eyes shine when they see it on the table, especially if it has bacon, as in this easy and delicious Spaghetti Carbonara.

-So, for this recipe, I'll show you a way to do it that is easy, delicious, and won't give you the chance to end up with a lumpy eggy sauce.
+So, for this recipe, I'll show you a way to make it that is easy and delicious and won't give you the chance to end up with a lumpy eggy sauce.

 How to make Spaghetti Carbonara with bacon

 Start bringing about 2 liters (or 2 quarts) of water to a boil.
-We'll purposefully use less water then usual, so we'll have a high starch concentration to thicken the pasta sauce.
+We'll purposefully use less water than usual, so we'll have a high starch concentration to thicken the pasta sauce.

 In a medium bowl, whisk the eggs and the yolk, and add a pinch of salt.

 So, by now, your water must be already boiling, and you can cook your pasta if you haven't already.
 Once the pasta is cooked (for the time stated in the package), get a mug and reserve 2 cups of the pasta water.
 Then, drain the pasta and put it back in the empty pan.

 An important tip for a foolproof Carbonara

 Now, the most important step for a perfect Carbonara: Very slowly, pour 1 cup of the reserved scalding water into the egg mixture.
 Whisk it constantly while pouring the water.
 This process will give you a few things: First, the scalding water will kill bacteria from the raw eggs.
 Second, the starch in the water will help you achieve the thickness and silky texture desired for the sauce.
 Third, it will be helpful not to scramble the eggs.